Cyboghostginx/HoneywareX/Readme.md

 ---

 ## Requirements
 - **AI Host**: This is where our model(s) from [Ollama](https://ollama.com/library) to be used will be hosted.
 You can rent a GPU on the server or use your local machine.
 At least 16 GB of RAM is required.
-Also, ensure that you have properly installed Ollama as required from [here](https://ollama.com/download/linux) and pulled the necessary model you might wish to use, but for this project, we have stuck to llama3.2:3b for fast inferencing: "ollama pull <model>".
+Also, ensure that you have properly installed Ollama as required from [here](https://ollama.com/download/linux) and pulled the necessary model you might wish to use, but for this project, we have stuck to llama3.2:3b for fast inferencing: To install any model in terminal use "ollama pull {model}".
 A file ai_server.sh has also been attached for easy installation on Linux.
 You can open it and put the model you might need.
 Also, it is able to use NGROK to tunnel out the port 11434 from any server you have decided to host the model.
 - **Client Host**: This is where you can access the SSH and test out the honeypot.

 ---